iturdikulov/obs_auto/README.md

 ## Why this tool is required

-This script simplify process of settings filenames per recording by:
+This script simplify process of settings filenames per recording by.

 ## Features